w3f/consensus/Polkadot_Finality_Gadget_v9000.md

 ### Why do we wait at the end of a round and sometimes before precommitting?

 If the network  is badly behaved, then these steps may involve waiting an arbitrarily long time.
 When the network is well behaved (after the GST in our model), we should not be waiting.
 Indeed there is little point not waiting to recieve 2/3 of voters' votes as we cannot finalise anything without them.
-But if the gossip network is not perfct, an some messages never arrive, then we may need to implement voters asking other voters for votes from previous rouns in a similar way to the challenge procedure, to avoid deadlock.
+But if the gossip network is not perfect, an some messages never arrive, then we may need to implement voters asking other voters for votes from previous rouns in a similar way to the challenge procedure, to avoid deadlock.

 In exchange for this, we get the property that we do not need to pay attention to votes from before the previous round in order to vote correctly in this one.
-Without waiting, we could be in a situation where we might have finalised a block in some round r, but the network becomes unreliable for many rounds and gets few votes on time, in which case we' need to remember the votes from round r to finalise the block later.
+Without waiting, we could be in a situation where we might have finalised a block in some round $r$, but the network becomes unreliable for many rounds and gets few votes on time, in which case we would need to remember the votes from round $r$ to finalise the block later.

 ### Why have a primary?

 We only need the primary for liveness.
 We need some form of coordination to defeat the repeated vote splitting attack.
-The idea behind that attak is that if we are in a situation where almost 2/3 of voters vote for something an the rest vote for another, then the Byzantine voters can control when we see a supermajority for something.
+The idea behind that attack is that if we are in a situation where almost 2/3 of voters vote for something an the rest vote for another, then the Byzantine voters can control when we see a supermajority for something.
 If they can carefully time this, they may be able to split the next vote.
 Without the primary, they could do this for prevotes, getting a supermajority for a block $B$ late, then split precommits so we don't see that it is impossible fo thre to be a supermajority for $B$ until late.
-If $B$ is not the best block given the last finalised block but $B'$  with the same block number, they could stop either from being finalised like this even if the (unknown) fration of Byzantine players is small.
+If $B$ is not the best block given the last finalised block but $B'$  with the same block number, they could stop either from being finalised like this even if the (unknown) fraction of Byzantine players is small.

 When the network is well-behaved, an honest primary can defeat this attack by deciding how much we should agree on.
-We could also use a common coin for the same thing, where poeple would prevote for either the best chain containing $E_{r-1,v}$ or $g(V_{r-1,v})$ depending on the common coin.
+We could also use a common coin for the same thing, where poeple would prevote for either the best chain containing $E_{r-1,v}​$ or $g(V_{r-1,v})​$ depending on the common coin.
 With on-chain voting, it is possible that we could use probabilistic finality of the block production mechanism - that if we don't finalise a block and always build on the best hain containing the last finalised block then not only will the best chain eventually converge, but if a block is behind the head of the best chain, then with positive probability, it will eventually be in the best chain everyone sees.

 In our setup, having a primary is the simplest option for this.